Non-Fermi liquid behaviour of CDW instabilities in fractionally-filled moir\'e flatbands: Analysing the nature of the fixed points

+as a solution to $\frac{ d g}{ d l}=0$.
 One can check that this is an IR-stable fixed-point \cite{Lee-Dalid, ips-uv-ir1, ips-nfl-u1}.
-At the fixed point, we obtain the dynamical critical exponent and the anomalous dimensions for the fermions and the bosons to be
+At the fixed-point, we obtain the dynamical critical exponent and the anomalous dimensions for the fermions and the bosons to be

 respectively.